Duke-NUS-HPC/docs/install-R-package-in-personal-library.md

 ```
 module load pbspro
-qsub -I
+qsub -I XXXXXX <not sure what goes here>
 ```

-Enter the following:
+On the login node, enter the following:

 ```
 module load r